jcaillon/valet/tests.d/0002-main-functions/results.approved.md

 "more1"
 "more2"
 )

---- Testing with showcaseCommand1 -o -o2 optionValue2 arg1 ---
+→ parseFunctionArguments showcaseCommand1 -o -o2 optionValue2 arg1
 local parsingErrors option1 thisIsOption2 help firstArg
 local -a more
 parsingErrors="Expecting ⌜2⌝ argument(s) but got ⌜1⌝."